chuvanan/data_blog/content/post/2018-06-08-sharing-emacs-ess-config.md

 > statistical analysis scripts, with various statistical languages/programs, or
 > with different operating systems might benefit from it the most._

+There're many ways to improve the situation, and McBain's project is definitely a good first step.
+Kudos to him.

 PS: Guess who made that first PR?